 How to convert a minivan into the best campervan ever

 We are going to take you step by step on how to make your minivan into the best campervan possible.
 Since everyone might be working with a different van the dimensions of your camper will be different.
-So, instead of giving exact measurements I used, I will give suggestions on how much room between different parts of the build I would leave, and things like that instead of my exact blueprints.
+So, instead of giving the exact measurements I used, I will give suggestions on how much room between different parts of the build I would leave, and things like that instead of my exact blueprints.

 Tools Required for this campervan conversion